udacity/nd081-c4-azure-performance-project-starter/README.md

       kubectl get service azure-vote-front --watch
       # You can also verify that the service is running like this
       kubectl get service
+      # Check the status of each node
+      kubectl get pods
+      # In case you wish to change the image in ACR, you can redeploy using:
+      kubectl set image deployment azure-vote-front azure-vote-front=myacr202106.azurecr.io/azure-vote-front:v1
       # Push your changes so far to the Github repo, preferably in the Deploy_to_AKS branch
       ```